All Sorts of Lodging Options in Nashville

 Most are located along our interstate system and range from ain’t-no-way to quite nice surroundings.
 Here’s my goofy guide to scoping out a location.
 Look for a Target and a Starbucks in the area.
 Chances are very good that you’ll be in fairly upstanding place.

-Just across the road from Opryland Hotel are a number of more affordable options.
+Just across the road from Gaylord Opryland Hotel are a number of more affordable options.
 No fancy gardens or elegant staircases but you might find a complimentary breakfast.
-Look closely as my friend Jeff who lives nearby says some are “not so good.”
+Look closely because, as my friend Jeff who lives nearby says, some are “not so good.”

 Short-term rentals